 The progress that pupils make is monitored and recorded on a regular basis, and is celebrated in whole school assemblies.
-Teachers assess progress within the Early Years Foundation Stage, National Curriculum Levels and P Levels.
+Teachers assess progress within the Early Years Foundation Stage, National Curriculum, and P Levels.
 Pupils’ Progress is discussed in regular department meetings to make sure that pupils are making the progress we expect.·

-- PSHE and English appear to be our strongest subjects.
+- PSHE and English continue to be our strongest subjects.

 Achievement and attainment performance data

 Data about achievement and attainment can be found below: